pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 The resulting optimized traces are then simply interpreted at the bottom of the quadtree recursion.
-Matt talks about also generating machine code from them, but when I tried to use PyPy's JIT for that it was simply way too slow at producing machine code.
+Matt talks about also generating machine code from them, but when I tried to use PyPy's JIT for that it was way too slow at producing machine code.